np43/wigii-mirror/Readme/readme.txt

 -------------------------------------------
 -- index.php
 -------------------------------------------
-	- rename example.index.php in index.php
+	- rename example.index.php to index.php
 	- replace the xxx.xx with the hostname from your website
-	- if you want to change the ClientName then you need to copy each folders named Example and renaming them with the new clientName.
+	- if you want to change the ClientName then you need to copy each folders named Example and rename them with the new clientName.
 	- Note: by default the GlobalStatistics are enabled.
 That means that any action in the system is stored in this table without any automatic cleanup.
 This is to let you be able to have a track of what happens.
 You can manually clean it sometimes if you want.

 -------------------------------------------